muratk5n/thirdwave/en/README.md

 H2 pipelines [work](https://pbs.twimg.com/media/EvdKNhvXAAE9Rr2?format=png&name=small).

 Producing from green is better of course..
 Politics will decide the balance.
-But transmission must be green, and fuel based.
+But transmission must be green, and molecule based.

 ---